 And it’s OK to be searching the internet for nuggets of wisdom.

-To help you on your way, we’ve put together the ultimate list of tips for new and expectant moms, straight from Peanut mamas who have been there.
+To help you on your way, we’ve put together the ultimate list of tips for new and expectant mums, straight from Peanut mamas who have been there.

 Ready to take notes? 📝

-➡️ Related: 10 Life-Changing Mom Hacks From Peanut Mamas
+➡️ Related: 10 Life-Changing Mum Hacks From Peanut Mamas

-What is the best advice for a new mom?
+What is the best advice for a new mum?

-Advice for moms-to-be to inspire, support, and remind you, you’re not alone—there’s an entire community of women speaking your language:
+Advice for mums-to-be to inspire, support, and remind you that you’re not alone—there’s an entire community of women speaking your language:

 1. “There is NO shame in asking for help”

 “When I had my little one, I felt like I needed to just do everything by myself until I nearly passed out from exhaustion.
 I’ve learned my lesson now and will take help and support when it’s offered!” - Chrissy

 We’ll say it again: it takes a village to raise a child, no matter how much you love it—or how good you are at it.
 Raising a tiny human is tough work, so yes, getting overwhelmed is natural.
 There’s no shame in throwing your hands up and calling for reinforcements.
 It doesn’t matter if that looks like advice, cheerleading, or taking the reigns while you catch your breath.
 Just make sure you ask.
 The people who have been there get it.